badmanwillis/Eduardo/README.md

 ## ROS packages

-The software was developed on a Ubuntu 16.04 LTS machine,using ROS-Kinetic.
+The software was developed on a Ubuntu 16.04 LTS machine, using ROS-Kinetic.
 You'll need to setup a catkin workspace, and put the packages into the src folder.

 #### Setup a workspace
 [Creating a Catkin Workspace](http://wiki.ros.org/catkin/Tutorials/create_a_workspace)